amazon-archives/amazon-ecs-interstella-workshop/workshop4/readme.md

 Fill in the following fields:

 * **Service Name** - this is a logical identifier for your service, e.g. interstella-xray
-* **Number of tasks** - set to **2** for now; you will horizontally scale this service in the last lab with a new ECS service
+* **Number of tasks** - set to **2** because you want a xray daemon running on every container because you tasks can be deployed on any instance in the ECS cluster.

-*Note that we want to run a xray daemon on every container instance.
-By setting number of tasks to 2 and using our default task placement strategy of spreading across AZs, we are able to do so.*

 Leave the other fields as default and click **Next step**